UK Horizons

-UK Horizons was a television channel broadcast in the United Kingdom, as part of the UKTV network of channels, showing mainly BBC documentaries.
+UK Horizons was a television channel broadcast in the United Kingdom, as part of the UKTV network of channels, showing mainly documentaries originally produced by the BBC.
 Most programmes were abridged for commercial timing purposes.
 It took its name from the BBC series Horizon, which formed a staple of its output in the early years.

+History

 It was launched on 1 November 1997 along with UK Arena and UK Style.
 It also produced extended versions of top BBC brands such as Top Gear and Tomorrow's World.
 The launch editor was Bryher Scudamore and the deputy editor Eddie Tulasiewicz.

-On 8 March 2004, the channel was replaced by two new channels, UKTV Documentary (now called Eden) and UKTV People (later called Blighty, and then replaced by Drama).